Tight Bounds for Connectivity and Set Agreement in Byzantine Synchronous Systems: Introduction

 \section{Introduction}

-In a distributed coordination problem, a \emph{task}, we have multiple processes that start with private inputs, communicate among themselves (traditionally by shared memory or message passing), and finish with outputs consistent with the task semantics.
-We can have \emph{crash-failure} systems~\cite{DSBook}, where processes can only fail by permanent, unannounced halting, or \emph{Byzantine-failure} systems~\cite{Lamport1982}, where processes can fail arbitrarily, even maliciously.
-The communication among processes can be \emph{synchronous} or \emph{asynchronous}.
-In synchronous systems, communication and computation are organized in discrete rounds.
+A \emph{task} is a distributed coordination problem where multiple processes start with private inputs, communicate among themselves (by shared memory or message passing), and halt with outputs consistent with the task specification.
+There are \emph{crash-failure} systems~\cite{DSBook}, where processes can fail only by permanent, unannounced halting, or \emph{Byzantine-failure} systems~\cite{Lamport1982}, where processes can fail arbitrarily, even maliciously.
+In \emph{synchronous} systems, communication and computation are organized in discrete rounds.
 In each round, each non-faulty process performs as follows, in order: (i) sends a message; (ii) receives all messages sent in the current round by the other processes; and (iii) performs internal computation.
-In asynchronous systems, processes have different relative speeds, and communication is subject to unbound, finite delays.
+In \emph{asynchronous} systems, processes may have different relative speeds, and communication is subject to unbound, finite delays.

-A relatively new approach to study those tasks, in light of different failure and communication settings, is to use the tools and language of combinatorial topology.
-Past work that uses the above technique is discussed in Sec.~\ref{Sec-RelatedWork}.
-In this work, we use topology notions to analyze the combinatorial structure that represents information dissemination in the execution of a protocol.
-This structure is called \emph{protocol complex}.
-We assume a Byzantine synchronous system, with an adversary defining the behavior of the Byzantine processes.
-Our operational setting is detailed in Sec.~\ref{Sec-OperationalModel}, and our topology-related terminology is formalized in Sec.~\ref{Sec-TopologicalModel}.